kubicorn/kubicorn/README.md

 9) We have no guarantee that anything works, ever, use at your own risk
 10) We have no dependency on DNS
 11) We believe in snapshots, and that a user should be able to capture a cluster, and move it

-## Why it will never have a guarentee

-We want you to break shit.
-Plain and simple.

-This tool is allows you to define your own profiles, and define your own bootstrap logic.
-Implicitly this means you can break something, and we encourage you to do that.
-We offer `profiles` that are designed to be starting places.
-Our goal is that all of our `profiles` work out of the box, but we never guarentee anything.

-In a nutshell our philosophy is:

-> Breaking things is part of learning, and learning is a good thing.
-But if you are going to break something, at least break it reliably and in the same way every time.

 # Concepts